mohammedtabish0/studylib/newFile.md

 One of the most important SOAP features is built-in error handling.
 If there’s a problem with your request, the response contains error information that you can use to fix the problem.

 REST provides a lighter-weight alternative.Instead of using XML to make a request, REST (usually) relies on a simple URL.
 In some situations you must provide additional information, but most web services using REST rely exclusively on using the URL approach.
-REST can use four different HTTP 1.1 verbs (GET, POST, PUT, and DELETE) to perform tasks.
+REST can use four different HTTP methods (GET, POST, PUT, and DELETE) to perform tasks.

 REST supports XML,JSON,CSV,RSS,YML,plain-text,etc and doesn't rely exclusively on XML.